Code-Screen/Code-Screen.github.io/docs/integrating-ashby-with-codescreen.md

 The `CodeScreen` integration with `Ashby` allows you to do the following:

-* Select which CodeScreen test is required for each job you have on Ashby.
+* Select which CodeScreen assessment is required for each job you have on Ashby.
-* Invite candidates to take CodeScreen tests directly from the Ashby platform as candidates enter the assessment/coding test stage.
+* Invite candidates to take CodeScreen assessments directly from the Ashby platform as candidates enter the assessment/coding assessment stage.
 * Status updates from invitation to completion.
-* Have candidate CodeScreen test reports automatically attach to their Ashby candidate profile and their scores displayed.
+* Have candidate CodeScreen assessment reports automatically attach to their Ashby candidate profile and their scores displayed.

 The integration is quick and straightforward.
 It works as follows: